A7med7777/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 <br>7-islower.py: Write a function that checks for lowercase character.
 <br>8-uppercase.py: Write a function that prints a string in uppercase followed by a new line.
 <br>9-print_last_digit.py: Write a function that prints the last digit of a number.
+<br>10-add.py: Write a function that adds two integers and returns the result.